plaetzchen79/ngx-printer-demo/README.md

 See the DEMO App and [DEMO-Page](https://plaetzchen79.github.io/) for examples.

-Starting with Version 0.9 (Anguar 11) *Ivy* will be the default renderer.

 # Usage
 1. Add to main *app.module* imports
 2. Use the *NgxPrinterService* where you like via DI (private printerService: NgxPrinterService)